-The Athletics Department at Community College of Philadelphia seeks to foster an environment that will provide student athletes and the College community with the opportunity to develop their full potential both athletically and physically, as well as academically.
-Through athletics, we strive to teach lifelong skills, such as discipline, teamwork, sportsmanship, self-control, cooperation, hard work, playing by the rules and respect for authority through athletic competition and recreational activity.
-The Athletics Department also provides support for you by:
+The Department of Athletics at the Community College of Philadelphia seeks to foster an environment that will provide student athletes and the College community with the opportunity to develop their full potential athletically, holistically, and academically.
+The Department of Athletics acts as a partner with the College in helping to prepare students for transfer to four-year institutions, for future employment, and for life-long experiences.
+Through athletics, the department strives to teach such lifelong skills as discipline, teamwork, sportsmanship, self-control, cooperation, hard work, playing by the rules and respect for authority through athletic competition and recreational activity.
+The intercollegiate, intramural and recreational programs offered by the Department of Athletics acts as a vehicle to bridge the gap and promote understanding and cooperation among students from diverse ethnic and cultural backgrounds.

+The Department of Athletics also provides support for students in their support of higher levels of achievement by:

-- Recognizing your academic needs as primary and athletic achievement as secondary - Broadening your horizons by creating a diverse program of activities that serve to enhance your overall experience at the College - Providing you with the tools to become well-rounded individuals and to achieve your goals - Sponsoring seminars that enhance the students' understanding of college life, resources and academic experiences.
+- Recognizing the academic needs of the student as primary and athletic achievement as secondary - Broadening the horizons of students by creating a diverse program of activities that serve to enhance their overall experience at the College - Providing students with the tools to become well-rounded individuals and to achieve their goals; and - Sponsoring seminars that enhance the students' understanding of college life, academic experience, and college resources.